 It is difficult to quantify statistics for Elder Abuse calls due to variations in the Canadian Centre for Justice Statistics (CCJS) reporting process.
 CCJS does provide for a primary offence code titled "Elder Abuse/Neglect"; however, not all elder abuse cases are captured through this primary offence code as the definition indicates that the abuse is caused by someone in a position of trust or authority.
-Oftentimes, reports are submitted under other related offence codes, such as Fraud, Theft, Information, Threats, Assault, Sexual Assault, Welfare Check, etc., that reflect the nature of the allegation being made.
+Oftentimes, reports are submitted under other related offence codes, such as Fraud, Theft, Information, Threats, Assault, Sexual Assault, Welfare Check, etc. that reflect the nature of the allegation being made.

-The following chart illustrates the statistics regarding Elder Abuse/Neglect reports for the Niagara Region over the past three years:
+The following chart illustrates the statistics regarding Elder Abuse/Neglect reports for the Niagara Region over the past four years:

-Statistics 2020 2021 2022 Elder Abuse/Neglect Incidents 49 68 100 e) "...a summary of issues raised and/or discussed with community partners relating to elder and vulnerable adult abuse..."
+Statistics 2021 2022 2023 2024 Elder Abuse/Neglect Incidents 68 100 71 83 e) "...a summary of issues raised and/or discussed with community partners relating to elder and vulnerable adult abuse..."

-There was an increase in reported incidents in 2022.
-Many of these incidents can be attributed to a greater awareness within elder/long-term care homes.
-Many long-term care institutions are now reporting minor incidents to police which were not reported in the past.
-Ontario Regulation 79/10 of the Long-Term Care Homes Act provides that:
+Although there was a decrease in the reported incidents in 2023, the general increasing trend of incidents over the 4-year period can be attributed to a greater awareness within elder/long-term care homes.
+Many long-term care institutions are now reporting minor incidents to police that were not reported in the past.
+O.Reg 246/22 of the Fixing Long-Term Care Homes Act, 2021 provides that:

-"98.
+"105.
 Every licensee of a long-term care home shall ensure that the appropriate police force is immediately notified of any alleged, suspected or witnessed incident of abuse or neglect of a resident that the licensee suspects may constitute a criminal offence."

 Early recognition and intervention of elder abuse incidents have reinforced the importance of having a designated position responsible for elder and vulnerable adult issues.
-Incident reports involving elderly and potentially vulnerable adults that are classified as information reports and lack any criminality, or cannot be classified otherwise, are forwarded to the Officer-In-Charge of the CFU for review.
+Incident reports involving elderly and potentially vulnerable adults that are classified as information reports and lack any criminality, or cannot be classified otherwise, are forwarded to the OIC of the CFU for review.
 This additional review has resulted in the early identification of potentially vulnerable adults who lack support and can be referred to appropriate community support agencies.
 It is also beneficial to the early identification of elderly and vulnerable adults who are being victimized criminally, prompting an immediate investigation, and stopping the abuse in a timely manner.

-The Officer-in-Charge of the CFU is a member of the following committees that focus on Elder and Vulnerable Adult abuse and related issues: Niagara Elder Abuse Prevention Network, Law Enforcement Agencies and Partners Protecting Seniors, and Gatekeepers.
+The OIC of the CFU is a member of the following committees that focus on elder and vulnerable adult abuse and related issues: Niagara Elder Abuse Prevention Network, Law Enforcement Agencies and Partners Protecting Seniors, and Gatekeepers.
 A common goal of these committees is to unify knowledge and best practices when educating or investigating matters of senior/vulnerable adult abuse.
 The multi-disciplinary background of the committees' membership provides valuable insight and knowledge for individual case consultation, when necessary.